 AirPrint has been designed to be pretty simple and stable.
-One of the bigest advantages of AirPrint is that you can print from quite a long distance wirelessly within your home.
+One of the biggest advantages of AirPrint is that you can print from quite a long distance wirelessly within your home.

 The only criteria is that you have your iPhone/iPad on the same Wi-fi network as your AirPrint printer.

-Here's how to setup and start using AirPrint on your iPhone and iPad:
+How to Setup and Start using AirPrint on your iPhone and iPad

 Things you’ll need: